fluo-lang/fluoc/spec/intro.md

 # Create an identity function
 let ident: a = a

+/#
+    A multiline comment
+#/

 # or more explicitly,
+# 'type is a polymorphic type
-dec ident: a -> a
+dec ident: 'a -> 'a
 let ident: a = a
 ```